|

 relevant information and hopefully a connection to our missing Walter H.Coombs.

-Following more detailed research I now believe
+Following more detailed research (Click

-that the Pte W Coombs, on the West Grimstead War Memorial was the brother of R.
+that the Pte W Coombs, on the West Grimstead War Memorial was Walter Henry

 Herbert Coombs (Roll of Honour) and the son of Henry William and Martha

 Coombs.
-He was born in Dean, Hampshire in 1894 and his early years were lived in
+He was born in Dean, Hampshire in 1894 and his early years were lived in Lockerley, Hampshire but by 1902/3 he and his family had all moved to Bowerchalke

 in Wiltshire.
-Click

 At birth he was registered as Walter Henry

-Coombs but probably he preferred to be known as Henry as, at least twice, he wrote his name officially as Henry Walter
+Coombs but possibly preferred to be known as Henry as, at least twice, he wrote

-Coombs, once on a census return and once in 1914 when he enlisted in the Dorset
+his name officially as Henry Walter Coombs, once on a census return and once in

-regiment.
-He was discharged from the Dorset's as unfit only two months after
+Dorset Regiment as unfit only two months after

 It is my belief that Walter Henry Coombs joined the Wiltshire Regiment and was